CarsonJM/HoffLab_MGX2/HoffLab_instructions.md

 `conda env create -f environment.yml`

+This may not work, so another option is:

+`conda create -y -n HoffLab_MGX -c conda-forge -c bioconda mamba=0.17.0 snakemake=6.10.0 snakefmt=0.4.4 snakedeploy=0.3.0 git=2.34.1`

+After creating the environment, run:

 `conda activate HoffLab_MGX`

 ## 4. Make a new directory where you want the analysis to take place

 `mkdir <insert directory name here>`

-## 5. Change to the location of the cloned directory
+## 5. Change to the location of the new directory

 `cd <insert directory name here>`

-## 6. Run the following command to deploy the phide_piper workflow in the specified directory
+## 6. Run the following command to deploy the HoffLab_MGX workflow in the specified directory

 `snakedeploy deploy-workflow https://github.com/CarsonJM/HoffLab_MGX.git . --branch master`

-*You should see a 'config' and 'workflow' directories now*
+*You should see 'config' and 'workflow' directories now*

 ## 7. Modify the config/config.yaml file so that: